Chirag-ahir/SFC-Preparation/README.md

 Can you give example of roll up summary field.<br>
 You can use roll up summary field on account to see total count of opportunities on particular account.

+What is web to case with assignment rules?<br>
+- To enable customers to log cases with structured data and route them based on urgency and product line, using Standard Web-to-Case with assignment rules is recommended.<br>
+- This feature allows for the creation of web forms that customers can fill out, which then become cases in Salesforce.<br>
+- Assignment rules can then be used to automatically route these cases to the appropriate teams or agents based on predefined criteria, ensuring efficient and relevant case handling.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>